Equivariant wrapped Floer homology and symmetric periodic Reeb orbits: Introduction

 We remark that the lower bound $n$ in the Seifert conjecture is optimal.
 For example, the Hamiltonian system

 on $\C^n$ has precisely $n$ geometrically distinct brake orbits on each positive energy level.

 We state some related results on brake orbits.
 Below, a Hamiltonian $H$ is an arbitrary smooth function on $\R^{2n}$.
-It is said to be \textit{even in $p$} if it is invariant under $\rho_0$. \begin{itemize} \item (Rabinowitz, \cite{Rabisym}) If $H$ is even in $p$, $c \in \R$ is a regular value, and $z \cdot \nabla H(z) \neq 0 $ for all $ z \in H^{-1}(c)$, then there exists a brake orbit on $H^{-1}(c)$. \item (Szulkin, \cite{Szul}) If $H$ satisfies the assumptions of Rabinowitz and $H^{-1}(c)$ is $\sqrt{2}$-pinched, then the Seifert conjecture holds. \item (Long-Zhang-Zhu, \cite{no}) If $H$ is even in $p$, the regular energy level $H^{-1}(c)$ is strictly convex, and $H$ is also invariant under the antipodal map $(q,p) \mapsto (-q,-p)$, then there exist at least two brake orbits on $H^{-1}(c)$. \item (Liu-Zhang, \cite{evenconvex}) Under the assumptions of Long-Zhang-Zhu, the Seifert conjecture holds. \item (Giamb\`o-Giannoni-Piccione, \cite{Seifertn2}) The Seifert conjecture holds for the case $n=2$. \item (Frauenfelder-Kang, \cite{UrsJungsoo}) If $H:\R^4 \rightarrow \R$ is even in $p$, and the regular energy level $H^{-1}(c)$ is starshaped and dynamically convex, then there exist either two or infinitely many brake orbits, see Remark \ref{UrsJungssremka}. \end{itemize} We also refer the reader to \cite{brake1, brake2, Bolotingeneral, brake5, brake4, brake7, brake12, Liu3, brake11, brake6,brake10} for works that study the Seifert conjecture.
+It is said to be \textit{even in $p$} if it is invariant under $\rho_0$. \begin{itemize} \item (Rabinowitz, \cite{Rabisym}) If $H$ is even in $p$, $c \in \R$ is a regular value, and $z \cdot \nabla H(z) \neq 0 $ for all $ z \in H^{-1}(c)$, then there exists a brake orbit on $H^{-1}(c)$. \item (Szulkin, \cite{Szul}) If $H$ satisfies the assumptions of Rabinowitz and $H^{-1}(c)$ is $\sqrt{2}$-pinched, then the Seifert conjecture holds. \item (Long--Zhang--Zhu, \cite{no}) If $H$ is even in $p$, the regular energy level $H^{-1}(c)$ is strictly convex, and $H$ is also invariant under the antipodal map $(q,p) \mapsto (-q,-p)$, then there exist at least two brake orbits on $H^{-1}(c)$. \item (Liu--Zhang, \cite{evenconvex}) Under the assumptions of Long--Zhang--Zhu, the Seifert conjecture holds. \item (Giamb\`o--Giannoni--Piccione, \cite{Seifertn2}) The Seifert conjecture holds for the case $n=2$. \item (Frauenfelder--Kang, \cite{UrsJungsoo}) If $H:\R^4 \rightarrow \R$ is even in $p$, and the regular energy level $H^{-1}(c)$ is starshaped and dynamically convex, then there exist either two or infinitely many brake orbits, see Remark~\ref{UrsJungssremka}. \end{itemize} We also refer the reader to \cite{brake1, brake2, Bolotingeneral, brake5, brake4, brake7, brake12, Liu3, brake11, brake6,brake10} for works that study the Seifert conjecture.

 \addtocontents{toc}{ }